Chevrolet Corvette Z06 GT3.R

-Background
+Development

 The Z06 GT3.R was launched on 27 January 2023, on the eve of the 2023 24 Hours of Daytona.
 The reveal occurred following a two-year testing program, with virtual simulations in Chevrolet's Driver in the Loop simulator beginning in early 2021.
 This was followed by the car's first on-track test in September 2022, kicking off a full year of on-track development prior to customer deliveries in Q3 of 2023.
 The car was seen testing at the Sebring International Raceway in March 2023.